Ms. Gray with older daughter, Brynna.

 Students read dystopian literature and related informational texts to understand how individual perspectives are shaped by knowledge and memory and to determine whether perfection is worth the sacrifice.
 Students express their understanding by analyzing how a theme is developed through characters and their contrasting points of view and also comparing and contrasting the themes of similar texts.

-2nd Unit: Written in Bone, Buried Lives of Jamestown and Colonial Maryland, by Sally M. Walker (as well as several companion novels that will be student choice from a list)
+Anchor Text: Written in Bone, Buried Lives of Jamestown and Colonial Maryland, by Sally M. Walker (This textbook is available at school and does not need to be purchased.
+We will also read several student choice companion novels.)

 Students read literary and informational texts about the stories of our past to understand how different texts offer unique historical perspectives and how authors sometimes alter details of history to serve a purpose.
 Students express their understanding by corroborating details of the past, deciphering an author’s purpose, and writing their own fictionalized version of a historical account.

-3rd Unit: Behind the Scenes, or 30 Years a Slave and 4 Years in the White House, by Elizabeth Keckley (as well as several companion novels that will be student choice from a list)
+Anchor Text: Behind the Scenes, or 30 Years a Slave and 4 Years in the White House, by Elizabeth Keckley (This textbook is available at school and does not need to be purchased.
+We will also read several student selected companion novels.)

 Students read literary and informational texts about the Civil War, a tumultuous period in our country’s history.
 Students understand that by examining different perspectives through various accounts, real and fictional, they can gain a deeper understanding of the time period and express their understanding through identifying and then comparing and contrasting different accounts of people, events, and ideas of the time.